Icelk/std-dev/README.md

 It accepts any comma/space separated values.
 Scientific notation is supported.
 This is minimalistic by design, as other programs may be used to produce/modify the data before it's processed by us.

+## Shell completion

+Using the subcommand `completion`, std-dev automatically generates shell completions for your shell and tries to put them in the appropriate location.

+When using Bash or Zsh, you should run std-dev as root, as we need root privileges to write to their completion directories.
+Alternatively, use the `--print` option to yourself write the completion file.

 # Cargo features

 When using this as a library, I recommend disabling all features (except `base`) (`std-dev = { version = "0.1", default-features = false, features = ["base"] }`)